Last updated 16th September, 2025

 Adding a carport to your property can add extra expense to a new driveway, with the typical carport installation cost ranging between £2,500 and £3,500.

 A tarmac drive will probably need some additions before a carport can be installed over it.
-This is because tarmac is not a solid enough base to handle the weight connected with a carport.
+This is because tarmac is not a solid enough base to handle the weight of a carport.

 Concrete feet for the carport or ground screws are options to secure it on a tarmac driveway, although it may also be possible to use weighted anchors instead.